Mellieradpants/Traceability-Constraint-System/RUNNING_THE_PROTOTYPE.md

+Traceability Constraint System — Running the Prototype

+Overview

 This prototype uses the v2 extractor as the current reference implementation.

-Running the Prototype
+It demonstrates how the system processes source text and produces traceable outputs.

 What This Does

-This script shows how the Semantic Tether Point system works on a small example.

-It takes source text, finds anchors, and produces output that stays tied to those anchors.
+The script:

+takes source text
+identifies anchors
+detects explicit content
+produces outputs linked directly to anchors

+All outputs remain tied to source text.

 Requirements